Recipe: Masala Chai Tea

 Sweetener, to taste (I prefer honey or maple syrup)

 In a small saucepan, combine the water, cardamom, ginger, cinnamon stick and star anise.
 Bring the mixture to a boil then lower the heat and simmer for a few minutes until the mixture is fragrant.
 Add the milk and tea leaves, and simmer for another minute then turn off the heat and let steep for 2 minutes.
 Pour into a cup through a fine mesh sieve.
 Discard the leaves and spices.
 Add sweetener, to taste.

+Overnight chai: If you want deeply flavorful tea in the morning, start it the night before.
 In a small saucepan, combine the water, cardamom, cinnamon stick and star anise.
 Do not add the ginger yet.
 Bring to a boil then turn it off and cover the pan.
 In the morning, add the sliced ginger and bring to a boil then lower the heat and simmer for a few minutes until the mixture is fragrant.
 Add the milk and tea leaves, and simmer for another minute then turn off the heat and let steep for 2 minutes.
 Pour into a cup through a fine mesh sieve.
 Discard the tea and spices.
 Add sweetener, to taste.